digis-georoc/database-api/README.md

 API to access the GEOROC database in the new ODM2 schema

+## Structure

+The database resources are available at `/api/v1/queries`.
+You can get all resources of a type by GETing `/resource`, optionally providing pagination parameters `/resource?limit=10&offset=30`, where `limit` is the pagesize and `offset` is the pagenumber times the pagesize.
+To get a specific resource by its identifier, GET `/resource/:identifier`.

 ## Documentation

 To view the api documentation, open the route `/api/v1/docs/index.html` in your browser.